renellc/palworld-mods/README.md

 Replace the values with the ones on your system.

-Next, run the Palworld mod manager script by using the following command in your terminal
+Next, run the Palworld mod manager script by using the following command in your terminal.
+Make sure you have Python 3.10+ and Poetry installed before running the following commands.

-`python ./scripts/palworld-mods.py -s`
+1. Change directory to the `python` directory

-or
+2. Run `poetry install` to make sure all Python dependencies are installed

-`python3 ./scripts/palworld-mods.py -s`
+3. Run `poetry shell` to enter the Python virtual environment

-This will correctly sync the mods in this repository to the correct Palworld folders.
+4. Run `python palworld_mod_manager.py -s` to sync the mods from this repo into your Palworld directories.